 Are you able to do any financial planning/estate planning early on in your divorce?

 During this process, it is important to remember that strange and unfortunate events sometimes occur.
 An example of this would be your spouse passing away suddenly.
-What would you do if your spouse were to pass away after temporary orders were agreed to but before a final decree of divorce was entered by the court.
+If your spouse were to pass away after agreeing to temporary orders but before the court entered a final decree of divorce, you would need to consider the next steps in the divorce proceedings.
 How would you handle that?
 What would happen to you and your family from a financial perspective?

-Suppose you are the spouse in a position to be paid spousal maintenance and child support from your ex-spouse once your divorce is over with.
+Suppose you are the spouse who will receive spousal maintenance and child support from your ex-spouse once the divorce is finalized.
 In that event, you may want to negotiate for a provision in your final divorce decree that your spouse will need to purchase a life insurance policy that names you as the beneficiary.
 Whatever amount you all decide upon to be insured by should be able to cover the spousal maintenance and child support payments that would be missed until your children turn 18.

 If you will be updating your estate plan what should your focus be in connection with a divorce?